Welcome to Palo Alto

 The Stanford campus itself is the biggest visitor attraction, and visitors could easily spend a day or longer exploring the beautiful campus.
 But at a minimum any visit should also include a walk or drive through the tree-lined residential neighborhoods (among the costliest in the nation), a walk in the foothills or Baylands, and some great shopping and eating in the handful of nearby business districts, including ones in Menlo Park and Mountain View.

-Check out the Attractions section for places to visit, or our Top Ten Picks list.
+Check out the Attractions section for places to visit, our Top Ten Picks list, or the Best of Palo Alto.
 Plus download our biannual Visitors Guide, which is distributed through all local hotels, Stanford event organizers and many other locations.

 Enjoy your visit!